 I am married to Sarah who is Average Height and we have a son who also has Achondroplasia.

 Stuart Walker - Treasurer

 My name is Stuart and I am a Retired IT Engineer.
 I am married to Denise Walker, who has a grown up daughter with achondroplasia.

 I support LPUK by managing the merchandise requests and day-to-day financial matters.
 I help out at all LPUK events, providing manual assistance and often volunteer my services for transporting attendees to and from the event locations.

 I am Proud to be a part of LPUK.

 Hello my name is Simeon Dyer and I was born with Achondroplasia.
-I'm a 20 year old student currently in my 3rd and final year at university studying performing arts.
+I'm a 22 years old and I have just completed my study of Performing Arts at University.
 Like most other dwarfs I am the only dwarf in my family.

 The reason I wanted to join the charity's committee was to give something back to the charity after it has given me so much.

 I am average height and I am married to Ray.
 Both Ray and our son have Achrondroplasia.

 As an Early Years Professional teaching children aged 2-5 years, part of my work is helping create an equal social environment, where differences and abilities are irrelevant, creating a positive and supportive future for all.